GoogleCloudPlatform/datashare-toolkit/client/README.md

 **Note**: Change the file path to the appropriate destination.
 Secrets management for multiple k8s clusters is outside the scope of this example.

-    kubectl create secret generic cdmc-service-creds --from-file=key.json=${GOOGLE_APPLICATION_CREDENTIALS}
+    kubectl create secret generic dmc-service-creds --from-file=key.json=${GOOGLE_APPLICATION_CREDENTIALS}

 ## Deployment
-You can deploy the CDMC services via various methods below based off developer preference and/or environment.
+You can deploy the DMC services via various methods below based off developer preference and/or environment.
 These are the options available:

   * [Google Cloud Run](https://cloud.google.com/run/) via [gcloud](https://cloud.google.com/sdk/)
   * [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) via [Skaffold](https://github.com/GoogleContainerTools/skaffold)

-[Deploy Cloud Run](#deploy-cloud-run) is the _preferred_ method to quickly host the CDMC services and generate a unique URL for consumption.
+[Deploy Cloud Run](#deploy-cloud-run) is the _preferred_ method to quickly host the DMC services and generate a unique URL for consumption.

 ### Prerequisites:
 There are some environment variables that need to be set for all build and deployment options.